 Meeting your instructor

-Your instructor will introduce themselves and check your provisional licence.
-This helps build trust straight away.
+Your instructor will introduce himself and check your provisional license.
+This helps to establish trust from the get-go.

 Eyesight check

-You may be asked to read a number plate from a short distance.
-This is a normal safety step.
+May have to read a number plate from a close range.
+The following is a standard safety precaution.

-This part helps you feel comfortable inside the car.
+This part will make you feel at ease inside the car.

 Moving off practice